 Generally speaking, employers are not allowed to request overtime work from employees.
 However, there are certain exceptional circumstances where Ukrainian labour law allows overtime work.
 In these cases, overtime is to be paid at double rates.
 The same pay rate applies for work on rest days and on public holidays.

 Overtime work must not to exceed four hours on two consecutive days and 120 hours per year.
 Pregnant women and employees under 18, among others, are not allowed to work overtime.

+According to the law, employees in Ukraine must be paid twice a month.
+Payments are due no later than 7 days after the end of the respective pay period.
 In no case should the period between payments be longer than 16 days.
 If the usual payment day falls on a public holiday or on a weekend, the payment is to be made the day before.

 Employees who are unable work due to sickness or temporary disability are entitled to sick pay.
 The employer covers the first five days of sick leave upon presentation of a medical certificate.
 After that, sick pay is covered by social security.